Jordaneddielinton93/italian-resturant-front-end/README.md

 This example shows how to configure Jest to work with Next.js.

-This includes Next.js' built-in support for Global CSS, CSS Modules and TypeScript.
+This includes Next.js' built-in support for Global CSS, CSS Modules, Chakra.UI, Redux, Axious and TypeScript.

 Figma Design [Figma Design](https://www.figma.com/file/CPGYJilgauAiLcVaYPiWR4/Restaurant?node-id=9%3A9&t=8rhdYrrKFoXKPw7c-0)